The 6 Biggest Mistakes Companies Make

 • Failure to attract and retain talent that manages or participates in better communication, creativity, and collaboration

-According to Mike, a big piece of the talent equation is building a company culture that employees want to be a part of.
-He cautioned that many companies take a superficial approach to culture instead of actually engaging with workers through measures such as skill-building programs and personal finance education.
+How to fix this: According to Mike, a big piece of the talent equation is building a company culture that employees want to be a part of.
+He cautioned that many companies take a superficial approach to culture instead of actually engaging with workers through measures such as skill-building programs.

-An interim is tasked with creating an organization that can sustain itself and move forward even once they leave.
-Part of that is mentoring and empowering people internally.
-It may be putting systems and processes in place to get things done more effectively, more clearly delineating employee differentiation, or communicating the “why” behind key goals in the organization.
-Everyone should understand why someone is doing what they’re and how they’re a key contributor.
+Interim executives are tasked with creating an organization that can sustain itself and continue to move forward after they leave.
+That requires mentoring and empowering people internally, putting systems and processes in place to get things done more effectively, and more clearly communicating the “why” behind key goals in the organization.
+Everyone should understand why someone is doing what they’re doing and how they’re a key contributor.

 It’s not unusual for leaders to spend most of their time focused on the day-to-day demands of the business.
-They may end up dedicating only 5 – 10 percent of their time to strategy and big-picture thinking about where the company is headed.
-With constant change the new business norm, this amounts to a slow-moving disaster.
+They may end up dedicating less than 10 percent of their time to strategy and big-picture thinking about where the company is headed.
+With constant change as the new business norm, this amounts to a slow-moving disaster.

 Lack of a clear mission and strategy was repeatedly noted as a major company blind spot among the executives we surveyed:

-• Lack of synergy on mission and agreement of how to get there
+• Lack of synergy on mission and agreement on how to get there

 • Too slow to act